gobeyondidentity/bi-cli/docs/CommandLineHelp.md

 ###### **Subcommands:**

 * `setup` — Provisions configuration for an existing tenant provided an issuer url, client id, and client secret are supplied
-* `create-scim-app` — Creates an application in Beyond Identity that enables you to perform inbound SCIM from an external identity provider
-* `create-external-sso-connection` — Creates an OIDC application in Beyond Identity that Okta will use to enable Okta identities to authenticate using Beyond Identity
 * `create-admin-account` — Creates an administrator account in the account
 * `delete-all-identities` — Deletes all identities from a realm in case you want to set them up from scratch.
 The identities are unassigned from roles and groups automatically
 * `send-enrollment-email` — Helps you send enrollment emails to one or more (or all) users in Beyond Identity
-* `delete-all-sso-configs` — Clears out your Beyond Identity SSO apps in case you want to run fast migrate from scratch
 * `review-unenrolled` — Get a list of identities who have not enrolled yet (identities without a passkey)